It’s About More Than Storage: Tailoring Google Workspace for the Higher Ed Community

 Through NET+, members are able to combine their expertise, perspectives, and purchasing power to solve shared challenges in the cloud space.
 The services available to the community are better as a result.

-Klara Jelinkova, VP for International Operations and IT for Rice University, who played a key role in the negotiation process, said that the real value was not just about negotiating terms and costs.
+Klara Jelinkova, who was involved in the project with her former institution, Rice University, and is now vice president and chief information officer at Harvard, played a key role in the negotiation process.
+She said that the real value was not just about negotiating terms and costs.
 It was about collaboratively shaping the future direction for GWE to better suit the needs of higher education.

 “When we were going through the negotiation, it was not just about how do we get the products that Google already has, but how do we improve the products so they work better in our environments.”
 She said that’s where the active dialogue between the Internet2 community and Google product leaders really shined.

 “I appreciate the work that the community and Google have contributed to put us on a more sustainable path for this product,” Jelinkova said.
 “What we have now is positioning us for a better future.”

 A Thank You to the Community